 Stephen’s workshop (pictured above) focused on contemporary creative choreography.
 It used the human body as its influence.
 The students loved the opportunity to move outside their normal comfort zone and found this challenging workshop highly rewarding.

 There were also workshops but two College of Dance graduates, Cian Hughes and John Brannoch Walsh.
 Cian Hughes began dancing at a young age but only started his ballet training at age 16 when he joined the College of Dance.
-After graduating from the College, Cian went onto further his training at the prestigious Central School of Ballet, London attaining a BA Hons Degree.
+After graduating from the College, Cian went on to further his training at the prestigious Central School of Ballet, London attaining a BA Hons Degree.
 Cian has performed in various ballets and with companies including Kidd Pivot Company in Polaris at Sadlers Wells Theatre, Ballet Central UK Tour and The National Ballet of Ireland in The Nutcracker and the world premiere of Giselle.
-Cian has just finished performing in CATS The Musical playing the role of Pouncival and Mr. Mistoffelees and this was the inspiration for his workshop.
+Cian has just finished performing in CATS The Musical playing the roles of Pouncival and Mr. Mistoffelees and this was the inspiration for his workshop.
 The students loved working with Cian and had a blast performing numbers from CATS the Musical.

 John Brannoch Walsh, another graduate of the College of Dance, went onto train at Laine Theatre Arts, London.
 John has had a sparkling professional performance career in many famous musicals including Matlida on London’s West End, Chicago, CAST The Musical, High Society, Guys & Dolls, From Here To Eternity, Cabaret, Priscilla Queen of the Desert and Monty Python’s Spamalot.
 John taught a Chicago musical workshop and the students loved John’s high energy choreography and learning dances to famous songs such as All That Jazz and the Cell Block Tango.